Jake Ball (cricketer): Domestic career

 Ball made his debut for Nottinghamshire in a List A match in the 2009 Pro40 against Sussex in what was his only appearance that season.
 He was notably West Indian Dwayne Smith's hat-trick wicket in this match.
 He next appeared for Nottinghamshire in the 2010 season in the 2010 Clydesdale Bank 40 against Leicestershire, again his only appearance in that season.
 In the 2011 season, he made his first-class debut in the season starting Champion County match against the Marylebone Cricket Club at the Sheikh Zayed Cricket Stadium in Abu Dhabi.
 He bowled five wicketless overs in the Marylebone Cricket Club's first-innings, while in Nottinghamshire's first-innings he was dismissed for 4 by Hamid Hassan.
 In the Marylebone Cricket Club's second-innings, he ended with figures of 3/72 from 16 overs.
 He ended Nottinghamshire's second-innings unbeaten on zero, with Nottinghamshire losing the match by 174 runs.

 Though this was his only first-class appearance that season, he did make five further List A appearances for the county.
 To date, he has taken a total of 6 wickets in these matches, which have come at an average of 42.33, with best figures of 3/32, while with the bat he has scored 41 runs in five innings at a batting average of 20.50, with a high score of 19 not out.
 He also made a single Twenty20 appearance against Lancashire in the Friends Provident t20 at Old Trafford.

 In February 2022, he was retained by Welsh Fire for the 2022 season of The Hundred.

 In October 2023, following his release from Nottinghamshire, Ball signed a two-year deal with Somerset with the option to extend for a third year.

 He had short-term loan spells at Durham and Kent in the 2025 season.

+In August 2026, Ball agreed a one-year extension to his contract at Somerset, tying him into the club until at least the end of the 2027 season.